w3c/cogai/agents/Reflections.md

 * How can bottom-up learning work in the absence of a top-down signal?
 You start by storing the first example, and then adapt as you observe further examples, looking for generalisations and specialisations.

   * Hebbian learning boosts connection weights according to their importance to the current sample.
 Normalisation is required to avoid run-away weights.
 This might be achieved via lateral inhibition.
 A big enough change to remember single examples is likely to impair memory of older examples.
 How could a slow learning rate could be used alongside a fast learning rate?
   * Generalisation as a means to account for multiple examples.
 This can be implemented using explicit memory for recent examples and a combined representation for older ones.
+Explicit memory allows for replay as a means to boost learning.
+Clusters in embedding spaces provide evidence for generalisation based upon similar meanings.
-  * Specialisation is needed to compensate for over generalisation.
+  * Specialisation is needed to compensate for over generalisation which can occur with small numbers of examples.
   * Chart parsing as an analogy where we label sequences of tokens by their most likely role, e.g. a sequence of digits as a number.
   * We need to accumulate sufficient statistics to merit the introduction of a new chart label.
   * We may want to split or merge labels as the accumulating evidence suggests.